zy911k24/ModEM/docs/source/getting_started.rst

-There are a number of configure scripts inside ``./f90/CONFIG`` in the form of ``Configure.***``, ``Configure.SP.***``, ``Configure.3D_MT.**``, etc. These configure files are considered deprecated, and the ``configure`` script inside ``f90`` should be used instead; however, the deprecated configure scripts are left for backwards compatibility.
+There are a number of configure scripts inside ``./f90/CONFIG`` in the form of ``Configure.***``, ``Configure.SP.***``, ``Configure.3D_MT.**``, etc. These configure files are considered deprecated, and the ``configure`` script inside ``f90/CONFIG`` should be used instead; however, the deprecated configure scripts are left for backwards compatibility.

-The ``configure`` script inside ``f90`` can be used to generate ModEM makefiles for various configurations and compilers.
-This ``configure`` should be used to generate makefiles for ModEM.

 Creating Makefiles from configure
 ----------------------------------